 - The Graveyard (notable for featuring Mark Salling, pre-Glee) exists in the same universe as the Bloody Murder duology.

-- Battlestar Galactica (Reimagined) as the prequel spin-off Caprica which follows the creation of Cylons ~50 years before the setting of the parent show.
+- Battlestar Galactica (Reimagined) —> Caprica, a prequel spinoff which follows the creation of Cylons ~50 years before the setting of the parent show.